IIITLucknowSWEngg/CSAICSBTeam015/Assignment 1/SRS.md

 ### 5.7 Maintainability
 - Modular codebase for easier updates and bug fixes.
-- Real-time error logging to identify and resolve issues promptly.
+- Real-time error logging to identify and resolve issues promptly by admins.

 ---